 General Manager & Senior Vice President

 Bob has been with the State Fair of Texas since 1967 – more than 50 years.
 Prior to joining the State Fair full-time, he worked as a seasonal employee for the Fair as an ice guard at the Coliseum Ice Arena.
 In his role as general manager for the State Fair of Texas, Bob works closely with all departments and the president in determining the strategic direction for the Fair.
 As senior vice president, he has oversight of the maintenance department which includes the overall set up and daily operations of the Fair.
 Bob recently moved to Forney and enjoys spending time in the country with his wife, Rhonda.

 Jaime joined the State Fair of Texas in 2001 as senior accountant.
 After serving in other accounting and finance roles, in 2013 he moved into the position of chief financial officer and senior vice president.
-In this role, Jaime oversees all financial operations, information technology, and human resource aspects of the organization.
+In 2022, he was promoted to chief operating officer.
+In this role, Jaime oversees operations, information technology, ticketing, and human resource aspects of the organization.
 Prior to joining the State Fair of Texas, Jaime began his career in telecommunications and public accounting.
 In addition to his professional responsibilities, he actively serves on the executive, investment, and scholarship committees of the State Fair of Texas.
 He is a graduate of the University of Texas of the Permian Basin with a Bachelor of Business Administration in Accounting.
 Jaime enjoys spending his free time with his wife, Joyce, and their family in Las Colinas.

 Senior Vice President, Public Relations